wikinderbear/wikinder-rebase-2025-12-10/Sheet-music-on-a-computer.md

 MusicXML is an interchange format for musical scores.
 However, it is too verbose to write by hand.

 LilyPond notation is useful for writing simple scores.
-It can be converted to MusicXML using python-ly, but support is very limited.
+It can be converted to MusicXML using python-ly, but support is limited.

 row.ly: